P0L3NARUBA/roblox-2016-source-code/README.md

 This is a branch of this source, modified to include a modern lighting engine equivalent to or better than modern Roblox.
 Only Studio is verified functioning and the one recommended to use.

+**RENDERING PIPELINE REVAMP IN PROGRESS, THIS DOES NOT CURRENTLY FUNCTION.**

 Supported graphics APIs are:
 - DirectX 11